jsdoc2md/jsdoc-to-markdown/README.md

 - Cherry-pick which documentation appears in the output using [selector helpers](https://github.com/jsdoc2md/jsdoc-to-markdown/tree/master/example/templating/selector%20helpers).
   - [{{#module}}](https://github.com/jsdoc2md/jsdoc-to-markdown/tree/master/example/templating/selector%20helpers/module)
   - [{{#class}}](https://github.com/jsdoc2md/jsdoc-to-markdown/tree/master/example/templating/selector%20helpers/class)

+### Exemplary APIs
+See [the wiki](https://github.com/jsdoc2md/jsdoc-to-markdown/wiki/Exemplary-APIs) for more great API examples.
+Feel free to add your own!

 ## Install and use
 First, document your source code using [correct jsdoc syntax](http://usejsdoc.org) then run it through jsdoc-to-markdown using one of the following methods (all tested on Mac OSX, Linux, Windows 8.1 and Windows XP):